About the Legal Advice & Counseling program

-Historically, our Legal Advice & Counseling Program offers free legal help to people who have experienced or are currently experiencing gender discrimination at school or work, including pregnancy discrimination, unequal pay, hiring, or promotion, sexual harassment, sexual assault, or other gender-based harassment.
-(See a more detailed list of our current offerings below under “ERA can help with the following issues”.)
+ERA’s Legal Advice & Counseling Program offers free, confidential legal help to people who experienced or are currently experiencing gender discrimination at school or work, including sexual harassment, sexual assault, pregnancy discrimination, discrimination in pay, hiring, or promotion, harassment based on gender identity, and more.
+(See below for a more detailed list, under “ERA can help with the following issues.”)

-If we’re able to help with your education-related issue, the types of services we might provide include: legal advice, information, referrals to attorneys or non-legal services, brief legal services, and/or legal representation.
+If we’re able to help, the types of services we might be able to provide include: legal advice, legal information, referrals to attorneys, referrals to non-legal services, brief legal services, and/or legal representation.

 Please note: This program cannot help with emergencies.
 If you are experiencing a time-sensitive issue, we will do our best to meet your deadlines, but we cannot guarantee immediate help.
 Please let us know at the top of your inquiry form if you have an upcoming deadline.